U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much electricity is used for lighting in the United States?

-EIA estimates that in 2011, about 461 billion kilowatt-hours (kWh) of electricity were used for lighting by the residential and commercial sectors.
-This was equal to about 17% of the total electricity consumed by both of these sectors and about 12% of total U.S. electricity consumption.
+The U.S. Energy Information Administration (EIA) estimates that in 2015, about 404 billion kilowatthours (kWh) of electricity were used for lighting by the residential sector and the commercial sector in the United States.
+This was about 15% of the total electricity consumed by both of these sectors and about 10% of total U.S. electricity consumption.

-Residential lighting consumption was about 186 billion kWh or 13% of all residential electricity consumption.
+Residential lighting consumption was about 145 billion kWh or about 10% of total residential electricity consumption in 2015.

-Our most recent data available indicates that in 2006, 63 billion kWh were consumed for lighting in manufacturing facilities, which was equal to about 2% of total U.S. electricity consumption in 2006.
+In 2010, 52 billion kWh were consumed for lighting in manufacturing facilities, which was equal to about 1.3% of total U.S. electricity consumption in 2010.1

 Other FAQs about Electricity